jolocom/jolocom-lib/docs/signedCredentials.rst

     }
   }

-.. note:: All credential types the library supports by default are made available through the ``cred-types-jolocom-core`` ``npm`` package.
+.. note:: All credential types the library supports by default are made available through the ``jolocom-protocol-ts`` ``npm`` package.
   Alternatively, you can check out the `GitHub repository <https://github.com/jolocom/cred-types-jolocom-demo>`_.

 It's worth noting that in the aforementioned credential, the ``issuer``, the ``subject``, and the signature ``creator`` each share the same DID.